-This question bank is the intellectual property of NZART and can only be used within NZART systems and procedures to ensure the integrity of the examination process is maintained
+This question bank is the intellectual property of NZART and can only be reproduced with the permission of NZART or in an NZART branch Ham Cram.
 Good luck with your studies, we'll 'see you on the air'!

 The Amateur Radio Examination Details